-1 fragrance line 50 is directly refuted by AMI's subsequent admission in its Non-Prosecution 2 Agreement that its "principal purpose in entering into the agreement was to suppress 3 [McDougal's] story so as to prevent it from influencing the election" and that "[a]t no time 4 during the negotiation for or acquisition of [McDougal's] story did AMI intend to publish the 5 story or disseminate information about it publicly."
-51 As a result, the Commission need not- 6 and does not-make any determination whether the press exemption would apply to AMI's 7 conduct absent these admissions disclaiming a journalistic or editorial purpose and admitting that 8 it made or facilitated the payment to McDougal for the express purpose of assisting the Trump 9 Committee.
-52 The press exemption does not apply to the payment at issue.
-10 11 B. The Commission Finds Reason to Believe that AMI's Payment to McDougal Was a Prohibited Corporate Contribution v 8 11 12 Was a Prohibited Corporate Contribution 1.
-The Commission Finds Reason to Believe that AMI's Payment to 11 12 13 Was a Prohibited Corporate Contribution 1.
-The Commission Finds Reason to Believe that AMI's Payment to McDougal Was a Coordinated Expenditure 11 12 13 14 Was a Prohibited Corporate Contribution 1.
-The Commission Finds Reason to Believe that AMI's Payment to McDougal Was a Coordinated Expenditure a.
-Coordination 11 12 13 14 15 Was a Prohibited Corporate Contribution 1.
-The Commission Finds Reason to Believe that AMI's Payment to McDougal Was a Coordinated Expenditure a.
-Coordination The Act and Commission regulations prohibit corporations from making contributions to 11 12 13 14 15 16 Was a Prohibited Corporate Contribution 1.
-The Commission Finds Reason to Believe that AMI's Payment to McDougal Was a Coordinated Expenditure a.
-Coordination The Act and Commission regulations prohibit corporations from making contributions to candidate committees in connection with a federal election.
-53 Likewise, it is unlawful for any
+- 1 fragrance line50 is directly refuted by AMI's subsequent admission in its Non-Prosecution - 2 Agreement that its "principal purpose in entering into the agreement was to suppress - 3 [McDougal's] story so as to prevent it from influencing the election" and that "[a]t no time - 4 during the negotiation for or acquisition of [McDougal's] story did AMI intend to publish the - 5 story or disseminate information about it publicly."51 As a result, the Commission need not- - 6 and does not-make any determination whether the press exemption would apply to AMI's - 7 conduct absent these admissions disclaiming a journalistic or editorial purpose and admitting that - 8 it made or facilitated the payment to McDougal for the express purpose of assisting the Trump - 9 Committee.
+52 The press exemption does not apply to the payment at issue. - 10 B. The Commission Finds Reason to Believe that AMI's Payment to McDougal Was a Prohibited Corporate Contribution - 12 1.
+The Commission Finds Reason to Believe that AMI's Payment to McDougal Was a Coordinated Expenditure - a.
+Coordination contribution.54 The Commission has consistently found that payments by a third party that are

+The Act and Commission regulations prohibit corporations from making contributions to candidate committees in connection with a federal election.53 Likewise, it is unlawful for any candidate, candidate committee, or other person to knowingly accept or receive such a prohibited contribution, and for any officer or director of a corporation to consent to any such